-A transfer contactor (TRC, Fig. 13), is provided to apply the automatic regulator output into the saturating windings of the saturable current transformers.
-Four pairs of contacts are used in the transferring circuit.
-These are necessary to connect the automatic regulator to the saturating windings and disconnect the automatic regulator from its "dummy load" resistor while disconnecting the manual regulator from the saturating windings and connecting the manual regulator to its "dummy load" resistor.
-Two contacts in series are used to insure interruption of the arc.
+A transfer contactor (TRC.
+Figure 14), is provided to apply the automatic regulator output into the saturating windings of the saturable current transformers.
+Two contacts are used in the transferring circuit.
 A normally-closed contact on the transfer contactor is used to signal the operator if the transfer contactor drops out while the regulator control switch (43, Fig. 13), is in the AUTO position.
 The "dummy load" resistors are used so that transferring from one regulator to the other can be accomplished without changing the current in the saturating windings, preventing any disturbance of machine voltage or current during transfer.